-From the beginning of the project the entrepreneurs of SantaPark Arctic World, Ilkka Länkinen & Katja Ikäheimo-Länkinen didn´t want to build just accommodation, they wanted to make an experience for their guests.
+From the beginning of the project, the entrepreneurs of SantaPark Arctic World, Ilkka Länkinen and Katja Ikäheimo-Länkinen, didn’t want to build just accommodation, they wanted to create an experience for their guests.

-With a strong vision of embracing the nature and creating different emotional feeling whilst honoring the Lappish heritage, brought Ilkka & Katja to find young architects with the same vision and shared values.
+A strong vision of embracing nature and creating different emotional feeling whilst honoring Lapland’s heritage brought Ilkka and Katja to find young architects with the same vision and shared values.

-The spirit of nature of Lapland is strong, and we wanted to respect that, says Emma Johansson, architect of the Arctic TreeHouse Hotel in Rovaniemi.
+—The spirit of nature in Lapland is strong, and we wanted to respect that, says Emma Johansson, architect of the Arctic TreeHouse Hotel in Rovaniemi.

 The wooden hotel won the first prize in the Worldwide Hospitality Awards in Paris in November 2017.